aebibtech/box-dl-gui/README.md

 $ python main.py -h
 ```

-Note: This need chrome selenium driver to work download and install it from [here](http://chromedriver.chromium.org/downloads)
+Note: This requires chrome selenium driver in order to work, you can download and install it from [here](http://chromedriver.chromium.org/downloads)

 ### Example Usage
 ```sh